CMP Corridor Rankings and Strategies

 Latest Profiles in Congestion

 Every two years MRMPO staff updates the Congested Corridor Rankings, a list that ranks 31 crucial corridors in region by level of congestion measures.
 A document is typically created to illustrate congestion in the region by giving a detailed snapshot of congestion on each of the 31 corridors.
 This document is now available online.
 Digitizing this document allows users to quickly interact with the data and inspect travel conditions on a link by link basis.
-The most current document is available here:
+The most current data visualization is available here:

 *To see previous iterations of the Profiles in Congestion, please see the CMP Library title.